rquast/gitfeatures-spec/Xhn9Hs_Qqw2nDTpDEcy-5.md

 ---

 ### Helping you deliver the right software
-A centralised living specification development tool for guiding the industry through the basic steps of specification by example (BDD), continuous integration (CI) and continuous delivery (CD) that utilises feature feedback.
+GitFeatures is a centralised living specification development tool for guiding the industry through the basic steps of specification by example (BDD), continuous integration (CI) and continuous delivery (CD) that utilises feature feedback.

 #### Who is GitFeatures for?
 Any product owner/manager, developer, tester, UX designer ([Four Amigos](https://medium.com/@daviddenham07/ux-the-fourth-amigo-63d10f506908)) or for anyone who is involved with analysing software requirements - at any scale.